gkoh/furble/README.md

 @wolcano kindly implemented initial support for the Canon EOS RP.
 @hijae kindly helped with better Canon EOS R support.

+#### Nikon

+Nikon cameras that support the remote wireless controller (ML-L7) should work, use the "Connection to remote" menu option.
+This has been tested on a Nikon COOLPIX B600.
+Unfortunately, the remote wireless mode has no support for GPS or focus functions, thus only shutter release works.
+Note that other Nikon cameras will appear in the scan, but will not pair (further support is under investigation).

 #### Protocol Reverse Engineering

 Android supports snooping bluetooth traffic so it was trivial to grab a HCI log